jakesiney/Makers-Bnb/README.md

-# Makersbnb clone
+##Welcome to the Makersbnb clone project!

-This codebase is a group project built by six devs over the course of 3 days, we were tasked with creating an Airbnb clone.
+This collaborative effort involved a team of six developers who dedicated three days to create an impressive Airbnb clone.

-We built a fully functioning web app that allows a user to login or create an account, create listings or book an exising listing.
+In this project, we successfully built a fully functioning web application where users can either log in or create an account.
+Users have the flexibility to create their own listings or book existing ones.
+Our backend was crafted using Python, employing a test-driven approach.
+We utilised a variety of repository classes and embraced object-oriented programming principles to ensure a robust and efficient system.

 ## Tech Stack